 After this, the virtual business address for your LLC should be up and running in a short period.

-If you get this out of the way, you might want to consider getting a virtual office service to help your business operate smoothly.
+If you get this out of the way, you might consider getting a virtual office service to help your business operate smoothly.
 Virtual office services also make it easy for remote teams to work efficiently.

 *Virtual office address require a US Postal Form 1583, which authorizes commercial mail receiving agents to receive mail on your behalf.